dondi/bazaar/online-tips.md

 * Grades will continue to be entered in Brightspace

 ## Things That Are Different
-OK, so now here are the adjustments that we’ll have to make.
+OK, so now here are the adjustments that we’re making to get fully online.

 ### Classes
 I will continue to hold classes at our scheduled times via Zoom.
-But again, _see the first section_.
+But again, _see the first section about taking care of yourself first_.
 I will record those Zoom sessions just as I always have, so if you are more comfortable with watching the screengrabs later, then that is perfectly OK.

-For all Zoom-related activities, I will be available at this link: https://lmula.zoom.us/my/dondi
+For all classes and other Zoom-related activities, we will use this Zoom link: https://lmula.zoom.us/my/dondi

 Just go there in order to “attend class.”
 See the section below for some tips on getting the most out of this medium.

 ### Office Hours
 I will continue to be available at my pre-scheduled office hours.
-The only change is that, instead of physically going to my office, you would just go to this link: https://lmula.zoom.us/my/dondi
+The only change is that, instead of physically going to my office, you would just go to the aforementioned Zoom link: https://lmula.zoom.us/my/dondi

 Yup, it’s the same one that I’ll be using for class.

-Further, I will remain reachable (as before) via email (dondi@lmu.edu) or Slack (@dondi in the Slack LMUCS workspace).
+Further, I will remain reachable (as before) via email (dondi@lmu.edu) or Slack (@dondi in the [Slack LMUCS workspace](https://lmucs.slack.com).

 ### Slack Channels
-* Mention #cmsi284 and #cmsi355
+Due to the anticipated increased use of Slack while we are fully online, I have created specific channels for our courses.
+This will help with putting related messages and threads together more easily.
+Do go to those channels and monitor them actively while we are in 100% online mode: [#cmsi284](https://lmucs.slack.com/archives/CV6PX0RBP) and [#cmsi355](https://lmucs.slack.com/archives/CV8KCB2HM), respectively.

 ### Online Presence Tips
 (to be refined)